ngscheurich/system/config/nvim/README.md

 (spec :b0o/incline.nvim {:config true})
 ```

-[smear-cursor.nvim] animate the cursor with a smear effect inspired by [Neovide].
+[smear-cursor.nvim] animates the cursor with a smear effect inspired by [Neovide].
 I’ve yet to make up my mind as to whether this is a useful navigational cue, but it definitely looks cool.

 ```fennel "lazy-spec" +=
 (spec :sphamba/smear-cursor.nvim {:config true})
 ```

-While I’m not interested in displaying buffers in the tabline, I do like how [bufferline.nvim] style tabpage indicators.
+While I’m not interested in displaying buffers in the tabline, I do like how [bufferline.nvim] styles tabpage indicators.

 ```fennel "lazy-spec" +=
 (spec :akinsho/bufferline.nvim